Skip to main content

 Run the Matching Workflow

-Follow the steps below to run the matching workflow and view the results.
+Follow these steps to run the matching workflow and view the results.

 For details, see Running and managing matching workflows in the AWS Entity Resolution documentation.